wodenx/Bodiless-JS/packages/bodiless-documentation/doc/About/DesignElementBasics.md

         type Props = DesignableComponentsProps<CaptionedImageComponents> & { };
         ```

-1. Now that we have our subcomonents, let's define how they go together to make
+1. Now that we have our sub-components, let's define how they go together to make
    a captioned image.
 This is really the base template for our component.
    Combining the defaults defined above with this layout, we will render an
    `img` & `div` wrapped in a `section`.